dedis/cothority/app/conode/README.md

 ```

 After you checked the availability of all the nodes in your cluster, you can
-concatenate the `key.pub` files (don't forget your own!) to build a list of
+concatenate the `key.pub` files to build a list of hosts and pass that to your
-hosts and pass that to your CoNode-app:
+CoNode application:

 ```
 cat key-1.pub >> hostlist